dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 The *connectivity* functionality has been implemented a bit clumsily.
 It must be computed after all feature data has been loaded.
-Currently it will be computed everytime a task starts, even if it is the same task and no features have changed.
-Hopefully I can remedy this in a future version.
-In the mean time, when working in *notebook* mode, you can avoid the constant recomputing of this data, so there you do not feel this burden.

 .. rubric:: Footnotes